 Generally speaking, under the United States tax code, a transfer of property from an individual to a spouse or former spouse incident to a divorce is not considered a gain or loss to either party.
 Rather, any such transfer is treated as a gift under the federal income tax code.
 The reason that is relevant is not because there is tax at the time of transfer.
 There isn’t.
 It is relevant because in any future convenience of that property by the person who received it in the divorce, the tax basis to calculate tax associated with any gain or loss is based on the basis had by the person transferring the property.

 Tax + Divorce Example.
 Now, let’s apply the same basic hypothetical to a divorce.
 Let’s say the husband purchased the $1 million property prior to the marriage.
-Then the parties got married and during the marriage the property increased in value by $200,000.
-The parties then divorce and the wife receives the property out right through the equitable distribution plan.
-Let’s just pause for a moment to clarify a potential burning question.
-If the property was in the husbands name prior to the marriage, is it possible that the wife would get it in a divorce?
-Yes, it is quite possible because in Massachusetts we use a very broad definition of marital property including essentially everything you own and, given a certain set of circumstances, it is possible the wife would get this house.
+Later, the parties got married, and during the marriage the property increased in value by $200,000.
+The parties then divorce, and the wife receives the property ou right through the equitable distribution plan.
+(Let’s just pause for a moment to clarify a potential burning question: If the property was in the husband’s name prior to the marriage, is it possible that the wife would get it in a divorce?
+Yes, it is quite possible, because in Massachusetts, we use a very broad definition of marital property, including essentially everything you own.
+Given a certain set of circumstances, it is possible the wife would get this house.)

 Back to the tax issue.

-So now in our hypothetical, the parties are divorced and the wife has the $1.2 million property.
+In our hypothetical, the parties are divorced and the wife has the $1.2 million property.
 She just received it at the conclusion of the divorce.
-One month later she decides to sell the property that she just received.
+One month later, she decides to sell the property that she just received.
 Are the taxes based on the $1 million value or the $1.2 million value?
-Pursuant to the federal tax code, the wife will take the husbands basis and if she sells the property at $1.2 million, she will need to pay tax on the $200,000 gain.
-Obviously not considering this factor when negotiating settlement would be a problem.
+Pursuant to the federal tax code, the wife will take the husband’s basis, and if she sells the property at $1.2 million, she will need to pay tax on the $200,000 gain.
+Obviously, not considering this factor when negotiating settlement would be a problem.

 It goes without saying that devising an equitable distribution plan without considering the tax implications would be and unwise idea.
 So two would be starting that conversation without understanding the likely tax implications of your case.
 The best way to get a sense of what might happen in your case is to meet with an experienced divorce lawyer who understands the tax implications resulting from divorce.
-To schedule a free attorney consultation with our office call 978-225-9030 during regular business hours or complete a contact form here and we will reach out to you at our earliest opportunity.
+To schedule a free attorney consultation with our office, call 978-225-9030 during regular business hours or complete a contact form here and we will reach out to you at our earliest opportunity.